TimAnthonyAlexander/loom/README.md

 - **LLM Streaming**: Real-time response chunks with <100ms latency

 ## Next Steps (Future Milestones)
-- Advanced code analysis with syntax tree parsing
+- Advanced code analysis with syntax tree parsing and AST manipulation
-- Integration with Git for version control operations
-- Plugin system for custom task types
+- Plugin system for custom task types and integrations
-- Code refactoring tools and automated testing
+- Code refactoring tools with automated testing support
 - IDE integration and language server protocol support
-- Multi-file search and replace operations
+- Multi-file search and replace with pattern matching
-- Project templates and scaffolding
+- Project templates and scaffolding with customizable generators
 - Integration with CI/CD pipelines and development workflows
+- Real-time collaboration features and shared sessions
+- Advanced debugging and profiling integration
+- Code quality metrics and automated code review

-## After Milestone 4
+## After Milestone 5
-Loom is now a true AI coding agent that can:
+Loom is now a sophisticated AI coding agent that can:
-- ✅ Chat about your codebase and architecture
+- ✅ Chat about your codebase with intelligent context management
+- ✅ Coordinate multi-file edits as cohesive action plans
+- ✅ Provide batch diff approval with comprehensive previews
+- ✅ Integrate seamlessly with Git workflows (status, staging, commits)
-- ✅ Read and analyze files with intelligent filtering
+- ✅ Track and undo any changes with automatic backups
+- ✅ Detect and redact 25+ types of secrets and credentials
+- ✅ Persist sessions with crash recovery and state preservation
-- ✅ Make targeted file edits with diff previews
+- ✅ Optimize context for large codebases with smart chunking
-- ✅ List and explore directory structures
+- ✅ Support test-first development workflows
-- ✅ Run shell commands with safety constraints
+- ✅ Provide enhanced TUI with multiple specialized views

-- ✅ Stream task results back to the AI for recursive improvement
-- ✅ Maintain complete audit trails of all operations
+The user maintains complete control with:
-- ✅ Require explicit user confirmation for destructive changes
+- Clear summaries and diffs for all changes

-The user stays in full control with clear summaries, diffs, and approval workflows for every action.
+- Batch approval workflows for multi-file edits
+- Comprehensive undo system with persistent history
+- Git integration with automatic staging and commit support
+- Session persistence with crash recovery
+- Enhanced security with comprehensive secret detection